auwfar/Raywenderlich-Learning-Project/README.md

 # Raywenderlich Learning Project

 ## Simple Work Manager
-This App will show how to use chain work managers in image processing.
-Start from download the image until filter the image and render to the saved image file
+This app will show you how to chain work managers in image processing.
+Starting from downloading image to filtering and rendering the image